dustinpfister/blog_posts/_posts/threejs-directional-light.md

 ## 5 - Conclusion

 So then direction light is one of a few options for light sources that can be used with, or as a replacement for ambient light in a scene.
+However I would always use ambient light and then maybe directional light, as I have found that it is still a good idea to always have a base amount of light for materials.

 I went a little farther with the house example of this post and ended up making a slightly more advanced model of a house that is not just a box geometry but a group of meshes being used together to create something that I am calling a house.
 If you would like to check it out it is one of my many [three.js example](/2021/02/19/threejs-examples/) posts, I have it listed there along with all the other basic project examples I have together thus far.